Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/directory_exit_ibmi.md

 1. Access the `<installdir>/runtime/conf `directory.
 1. Generate the {{< TransferCFT/axwayvariablesComponentShortName >}} databases
     using `cftinit` the configuration file provided
-    and modified for this EXIT:` cft- tcp.conf`
+    and modified for this EXIT:` cft-tcp.conf`
 1. When the` cftinit complete `
     message is displayed, run {{< TransferCFT/axwayvariablesComponentShortName >}} using the `cftstart `utility: `cftstart`
 1. When the` CFTMAIN process   ID is xxxxx` message is displayed, perform an initial standard transfer